justjake/squidwork/README.md

 we could just use broadcast services to do anounces but we're an apartment so like a ten-line file synced with git is much easier.

-We also support reading the file from an HTTP server.
+We also support reading the file from an HTTP server (although this is so far untested).

+## Working with the code

+### Requirements

+1. pyzmq
+2. pyyaml (for config only)

+### Integration Tests

+The tests in `tests/` come in pairs, one sender and one receiver for each strategy.